defano/wyldcard/README.md

 `lineSize`      | The width, in pixels, of the line/outline drawn by paint tools.
 `multiple`      | A boolean value indicating whether shapes are being drawn multiple (equivalent to "Draw Multiple" in the "Options" menu).
 `pattern`       | Gets or sets the number of selected paint pattern.
 Patterns are numbered 0 to 39.
 Setting to a value outside this range has no effect.
-`polySides`     | An integer represeting the number of sides drawn using the polygon tool.
+`polySides`     | An integer representing the number of sides drawn using the polygon tool.
 `scriptTextFont`| The name of the font family used in the script editor; default is `Monaco`.
 `scriptTextSize`| The size, in points, of the text of the script editor; default is `12`.
 `systemVersion` | The read-only version number of the Java Virtual Machine executing HyperTalk Java, for example, `1.8.0_131`.